Aryan-Sajith/Tracing-Neural-Evolution-Independent-Study-Spring-2025/README.md

 - **paper/** - Drafts and the final research paper summarizing findings.
 - **docs/** - Contains important documents like the project proposal, notes on research papers, and more.
 - **README.md** - This primary file which outlines the details of the independent study.

-## Getting Started
-TBD - Will be updated as the project gets going